Code-Diamond/SublimeInstaller/README.md

 # SublimeInstaller

-#For Debian distros use installSublime.sh
+For Debian distros use installSublime.sh
  - Installs sublime, xdotools, and xkeybinds.
  - Customize ./xbindkeysrc in home directory for more hotkeys.
  - Installs guake

--
+_

-#For Fedora use installSublimeFedora.sh
+For Fedora use installSublimeFedora.sh
  - Installs yakuake
  - Installs sublime